alialib/alia/docs/actions.md

 Action 'Library'
 ----------------

-alia provides a small library of actions that are generally useful:
+alia provides a small library of actions that are generally useful.

+This library resides in the `alia::actions` namespace.
+This is meant to avoid confusion between functions that create actions and functions that are actually imperative.

 <dl>

 <dt>toggle(signal)</dt><dd>

-Creates an action that toggles `signal` by applying the `!` operator.
+`actions::toggle(signal)` creates an action that toggles `signal` by applying the `!` operator.

 This is exactly equivalent to `signal <<= !signal`.